hussainaloum/Bare-metal-firmware-build/README.md

 ## Steps :
 1- Understand the build process
-2- Download GNU ARM toolchain 10.3 and an IDE (I will be using VS Code)
+2- Download Ubuntu(Linux), GNU ARM toolchain 10.3 and an IDE (I will be using VS Code)
 3- Code
 4- Debug and flash